davycheung/laravel-cached-priority-queue/README.md

 ## Laravel Cached Priority Queue

 A Priority Queue for the Laravel Framework.
 Easy to install, use, and store.
+A nice wrapper for PHP's SplPriorityQueue class.

 ## Install
 ```